BDC Hamburger Icon

 TipBottom line

-Work on building and improving manager-employee relationships before implementing significant changes in your workforce or operations.
-When trust is already established, change is easier.
+Work on building and improving manager-employee relationships before you implement significant changes in your workforce or operations.
+Change is easier when trust is already established.

-How can leaders use neuroscience to influence employees?
+How can leaders use neuroscience to influence employees during organizational changes?

-If you find you need to change your workplace culture, boost customer satisfaction or otherwise improve your organization’s performance, consider the following neuroscience-backed methods to help get employees on board.
+If you need to change your workplace culture, boost customer satisfaction or otherwise improve your organization’s performance, consider the following neuroscience-backed methods to get employees on board.

 Give compelling reasons for the change.